jungleBadger/udacity_flight-surety/step.md

 	> Boilerplate is up and running upon ` npm run dapp` execution.

 	2.1 Passenger can purchase insurance for flight
-	> TBD
+	> Users can buy tickets and it is demonstrated through the `buy - contract.js line 97` function, which is triggered from the buySurety button click on UI, an window.alert will carry on details of the transaction (I know this can be drastically improved from the UX point of view)

 	2.2 Trigger contract to request flight status update
 	> This event can be triggered by pressing the button on the UI, this will trigger the function `fetchFlightStatus - line 69 contract.js` which will gather the current selected from the dropdown and call the function with the parameters.
+The `FlightStatusInfo` event handler will update UI accordingly to the given request upon an Oracle response

 3. Oracle Server Application - A server app has been created for simulating oracle behavior.
 Server can be launched with “npm run server”
 	> Server is available upon `npm run server` execution